-The Enneagram of Personality’s philosophy is all about being honest with yourself on a sincere level.
-Your Enneagram personality type can help you recognize unconscious habits, your strongest desires, and your deepest fears.
-Learning the Enneagram personality type that you resonate with the most can guide you to becoming a better person using this self-knowledge.
+Using the Enneagram requires being sincerely honest with yourself.
+Your Enneagram personality type can help you recognize your unconscious habits, strongest desires, and deepest fears.
+Learning the Enneagram personality type that you resonate with the most can strengthen self-awareness, reveal strengths and weaknesses, and help you develop healthy behavior.

 Read on to learn how to find out your Enneagram type so you can determine which one fits you best.
-You can also find out more about Wing types, like what they are and which one you think describes you the closest.
-There are helpful tips listed to guide you to your final decision and the best Enneagram personality tests to assess your assumptions.
+You can also find out more about Wing types, like what they are and which ones you believe are most relatable.
+There are helpful tips to guide you to your final decision and recommendations for the best Enneagram personality tests to assess your assumptions.

 How To Find Your Enneagram Type